What is overtime?

 Is it reasonable?

-Keep in mind that an employee is entitled to refuse overtime work if your request is unreasonable.
+Employees may refuse overtime work if your request is unreasonable.

 The National Employment Standards stipulate that an employer cannot request or require full-time employees to work more than 38 hours per week and part-time employees to work more than their ordinary hours of work, unless such a request is considered reasonable.